 Although she has worked with sculpture, Ashevak is best known for her drawings and prints.
 Through her symmetry of bold shapes and bright color, she depicted scenes of Arctic animals, camp life, transformations and spectacular beings.
-Her images have been included in almost all of the annual print releases, beginning in 1959.
-From 1994 to the present day, Feheley Fine Arts has presented six solo exhibitions of her work.
+Her images have been included in almost all of the annual print releases, beginning in 1959 to the present day.
+From 1994 to the present day, Feheley Fine Arts has presented six solo exhibitions on Ashevak.
 Through this exhibition, the gallery focuses on her creative eye and skilled technique for drawings and prints, specifically her early etchings.

 Introduced to Kinngait Studio in 1961, etching was the closest printing method to drawing as it permitted the artist’s hand to directly engrave imagery on the copper plate.
 Although etching only allowed for two-dimensionality, Ashevak made good use of linear markings through her characteristic cross-hatches to indicate texture.
 Moreover, she would superimpose or layer her subjects to establish a sense of dynamism to visually enhance her etchings.
 After engraving copperplates, she would present them to the studio for printing.